-The 2024 National Exit Planners Survey – Introduction and Overview
+The 2025 National Exit Planners Survey – Introduction

-Approximately 51% of the six million private employers in the United states are owned by persons 59 years old or older, with a mean age of 67.
-These Baby Boomers disrupted education, the workplace and social mores as they passed through the stages of life.
+According to the Small Business Administration and the US Census Bureau, approximately 50% of the six million private employers in the United States are owned by persons 61 years old or older, with a mean age of 70.
 They were more numerous, more educated and had higher expectations than any previous generation.
-Squeezed out of the traditional career ladder, they became entrepreneurs at over twice the historical rate.
+Advances in medicine and health awareness have allowed them to work longer than ever before.

 Surveying Professionals

-Other organizations survey the business owner community regularly.
-These surveys indicate that younger business owners, especially Generation X (43 to 59 years old), are adopting plans for the transfer of their businesses at a much earlier age than the Baby Boomers.
-This trend is accelerating the growth of exit planning as an important addition to the skill set of a number of professional disciplines.
+Other organizations regularly survey the business owner community.
+These surveys indicate that younger business owners, especially Generation X (42 to 60 years old), are adopting plans for the transfer of their businesses at a much earlier age than the Baby Boomers.
+This trend is driving demand for exit planning, making it an essential skill for professionals across multiple disciplines.

-Unlike any other advisory specialty, comprehensive exit planning and implementation is nearly impossible to accomplish by a single practitioner alone.
-The financial, tax, risk management, legal and operational skills involved require a team of cooperating professionals.
-That is why we began the National Exit Planners Survey (NEPS) in 2021.
+Unlike other advisory specialties, comprehensive exit planning and implementation is almost impossible for a single practitioner to handle alone.
+The complexity – spanning financial, tax, risk management, legal and operational skills – demands a collaborative team of professionals.
+This gap led us to launch the National Exit Planners Survey in 2021.
 In our dual roles as both advisors to business owners and vendors of planning tools to other advisors, we found little information regarding the marketing and billing practices of other professionals.

 Unique Characteristics